Si-XU/Triton_OpenPPL_Backend/README.md

 ### Run on System with GPUs

-Use docker pull to get the client libraries and examples image from NGC.
+Use docker pull from DockerHub.
+You need to register an account before docker pull.

 ```
 $ docker pull ppltriton/ppltriton:v01